Anand Mahindra moved by video of man providing street vendor a ride on his Porsche: ‘Uninhibited joy’ | Company Business News

 Anand Mahindra on Friday shared a moving video of a man providing a ride to a street vendor in his luxury Porsche after seeing him pose and click selfies with the car.

-Moved by the video, Mahindra shared it on X and thanked the car owner.
+Moved by the video, Anand Mahindra shared it on X and thanked the car owner.

 “This video is, I believe, over a year old.
 I saw it only recently and couldn’t help being greatly moved.
 First, thank you to the car’s owner for his generosity of spirit and empathy,” he said.